Stop Our Ship: Constellation Vote

 Although the city-wide Constellation Vote was non-binding, it served as a dramatic exercise in democracy.
 It gave not only San Diego citizens a voice in regard to being for or against the carrier's return to Southeast Asia, it also gave sailors a chance to vote.
 In preparation of the Constellation Vote, hundreds of activists, including sailors and veterans, canvassed the city.
 The canvassing was followed by a citywide straw vote from September 17 through September 21, 1971.
 Out of 54,721 votes counted, over 82% of voters elected to keep the ship home, including 73% of the military personnel who voted.
 While not a "real" vote, the impact on public opinion was appreciable, boosted by national prime time coverage by CBS and ABC television.
-In Congressional hearings in December 1972 Admiral Bagley, the U.S. Navy's Chief of Naval Personnel testified that "considerable public interest was generated" by the campaign.
+In Congressional hearings in December 1972 Admiral David H.Bagley, the U.S. Navy's Chief of Naval Personnel testified that "considerable public interest was generated" by the campaign.

 Antiwar military personnel

 The involvement of large numbers of antiwar officers and enlisted men created significant debate in the traditionally pro-military town.
-It also permitted creative methods not normally available to other antiwar groups, such as the CONSTELLATION STAY HOME FOR PEACE banner frequently seen being towed over the city by recently retired navy flight instructor LT John Huyler, and the Constellation Vote stickers found everywhere on board the USS Constellation, including in the captain's personal bathroom.
+It also permitted creative methods not normally available to other antiwar groups, such as the CONSTELLATION STAY HOME FOR PEACE banner frequently seen being towed over the city by recently retired navy flight instructor Lt.
+John Huyler, and the Constellation Vote stickers found everywhere on board the USS Constellation, including in the captain's personal bathroom.
 Bathroom stickers weren't the only complication the captain had to deal with.
 Over 1,300 of the ship's sailors signed a petition requesting actress Jane Fonda's antiwar FTA Show, known to most GIs as the "Fuck The Army" show, be allowed on board.
 The captain refused this request but then got himself in hot water by intercepting and destroying 2,500 pieces of U.S. mail sent by antiwar activists to crewmembers.
 Faced with a possible court of inquiry and health problems, the captain was removed from command before the ship sailed.